programmerlia/gucci-site/README.md

-just a website that i rede
+originally "Gussie", a website made by my friend.
+I redesigned it :))